Beyond trends: how media brings us together - The Brown and White

 At Lehigh, first-year students seek out those with shared hobbies and passions, and conversations about mutual interests are perhaps one of the easiest ways to make new friends.

-Entertainment media not only helps individuals forge new friendships but also helps foster and nurture existing relationships, regardless of distance and time.
-Many families, siblings or even friends have TV shows or books they specifically sit down to enjoy together.
+Entertainment media not only helps individuals forge new friendships but also fosters and nurtures existing relationships, regardless of distance and time.

 These forms of media serve as a connecting bridge in relationships — one that can span over many years and for thousands of miles.